Tinitto/example_etl/README.md

 - Try to create a similar app that feeds into a [PostgreSQL database](https://www.postgresql.org/) .
 [Hint: You could look into using [SQLAlchemy](https://www.sqlalchemy.org/)]
-- Or try to raw data the data in PostgreSQL at a given interval either as a [cronjob](https://www.geeksforgeeks.org/how-to-setup-cron-jobs-in-ubuntu/) or an in-process scheduler like [schedule](https://schedule.readthedocs.io/en/stable/) or [celery](https://docs.celeryq.dev/en/stable/).
+- Or try to dump the raw data into PostgreSQL at a given interval either as a [cronjob](https://www.geeksforgeeks.org/how-to-setup-cron-jobs-in-ubuntu/) or using an in-process scheduler like [schedule](https://schedule.readthedocs.io/en/stable/) or [celery](https://docs.celeryq.dev/en/stable/).
-  Using this data, open up a [jupyter notebook](https://jupyter.org/install) and connect to the database using [psycopg2-binary](https://pypi.org/project/psycopg2-binary/) and study the data, formulate any analytical questions you can about the data and plot graphs with matplotlib.
+  Open up a [jupyter notebook](https://jupyter.org/install) and connect to the database using [psycopg2-binary](https://pypi.org/project/psycopg2-binary/) and study the data, formulate any analytical questions you can about the data and plot graphs with matplotlib.
-- Or use [dbeaver](https://dbeaver.io/) or [DataGrip](https://www.jetbrains.com/datagrip/) to run SQL queries on that raw data you got above to get a picture of what analytical questions to ask.
+- Or use [dbeaver](https://dbeaver.io/) or [DataGrip](https://www.jetbrains.com/datagrip/) to run SQL queries on that raw data to get a picture of what analytical questions to ask.
 - Look into [Prefect](https://www.prefect.io/) and [Airflow](https://airflow.apache.org/).
 How can they improve your ETL pipeline above?